eagardi/eagardi.github.io/FinalPaper.md

 ##The Controller
 Accordingng to betterexplained.com the controller is  responsible for parsing user requests and data submissions, cookies, sessions.
-Will process and respond to user interactions and make changes to the model and view.
+A controller is the link between a user and the system by translating the appropriate messages and passes the message on to one or more of the views.
-Below is some code that displays a Rails Controller
+Below is some code that displays a Rails Controller.
 ```
     class UsersController < ApplicationController
   def index